 There’s no disagreement that when we say “come as you are” in the context of a gathering, we refer to casual dress.
-When we use those same words in more generalized fashion, aren’t we suggesting the need to let go of our public faces, to let down our guard, and feel no requirement to be someone other than who we are?
+When we use those same words in more generalized fashion, aren’t we implying that we may let go of our public faces, let down our guard, and feel no requirement to be someone other than who we are?

-We don’t surrender our aspirations to be bigger, better, brighter, braver – or live a different sort of life of self or even to project our best selves, but come as you are may become a way of life as we grow older, as we envision of a state of interaction with other people that takes us as we are – or, we insist upon it.
+We don’t surrender our aspirations to be bigger, better, brighter, braver – or live a different sort of life of self or even to project our best selves, but come as you are may become a way of life as we grow older, as we envision of a state of interaction with other people that takes us as we are – at our insistence.

 Can We Ever “Come As We Are?”